oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The name \"OASIS\" is a trademark of [[OASIS]{.underline}](https://www.oasis-open.org/), the owner and developer of this document, and should be used only to refer to the organization and its official outputs.
 OASIS welcomes reference to, and implementation and use of, documents, while reserving the right to enforce its marks against misleading uses.
-Please see [[https://www.oasis-open.org/policies-guidelines/trademark/]{.underline}](https://www.oasis-open.org/policies-guidelines/trademark/) for above guidance.
+See [[https://www.oasis-open.org/policies-guidelines/trademark/]{.underline}](https://www.oasis-open.org/policies-guidelines/trademark/) for above guidance.